 Whether these differences are present and how apparent they may be will vary depending on the traits of the specific parent dogs, which is why it is important to be able to meet and get to know each parent dog as you are selecting between male and female German shepherd puppies.

 Experienced GSD breeders and trainers often cite the following presentation and personality differences you may see more frequently or more overtly in the female German shepherd temperament:

-- The female German shepherd can be a better pick for rally, agility, and obedience training due to lighter weight, smaller size, and more graceful body structure.
+- Good for rally, agility, and obedience training due to lighter weight, smaller size, and more graceful body structure.

+There are some health issues that both male and female GSDs share in common.
+These issues include hip dysplasia, elbow dysplasia, cardiac issues, eye issues, autoimmune thyroiditis, and degenerative myelopathy.
 Only hip and elbow dysplasia are currently required tests for reputable breeders, with the remainder being optional (recommended) health tests.

 German shepherds can sometimes contract a blood disease called hemophilia A. Female German shepherd dogs are usually carriers and, unlike males with the genes for the condition, will not show symptoms.
 There is a health test to detect this disease, which is present from birth.

 Interestingly, this condition is less likely to impact female German shepherd dogs than males.
 The reason is not yet known, although researchers suspect there may be several genes (polygenetic) involved.

 Having an un neutered female dog is inconvenient, but only for a few weeks of the year.

 Spaying is a commonly carried out procedure, but it does come with some risks.
 Certain health conditions are more common in girls that are spayed before 12 months old.
 This is because spaying gets rid of some important hormones.
 Urinary incontinence, mammary cancer and joint disorders are all more likely is your girl is neutered before a year old.